 The Swift River is a river that begins in Yukon Territory and flows southwest into British Columbia to its mouth at the east side of Teslin Lake on the Teslin River system.
 The river drains the uppermost portion of the Cassiar Mountains and in its lower reaches traverses the Nisutlin Plateau, which lies along the east side of Teslin Lake north of the mouth of the Jennings River, which is to the south of the Swift.
 The river is one of two in British Columbia known as the Swift, the other of the same name is tributary to the Cariboo ...
 Source: Wikipedia

-Maximum discharge on the river today is recorded at the Swift River At West Ware with a streamflow rate of 54.7 cfs.
-This is also the deepest point on the Swift River, reporting a gauge stage of 2.21 ft.
+Maximum discharge on the river today is recorded at the Swift River Near Roxbury with a streamflow rate of 53.3 cfs.
+However, the deepest point on the river is located at the Swift River At West Ware reporting a gauge stage of 2.17 ft.
 This river is monitored from 2 different streamgauging stations along the Swift River, the first of which is perched at an elevation of 619 ft, the Swift River Near Roxbury .